The 25th Acre

 America's agricultural succession crisis

 The average American farmer is 58 years old.
-Within the next two decades, over 400 million acres of farmland will change hands—the largest transfer of agricultural assets in our nation's history.
+Within the next two decades, over 400 million acres of farmland will change hands.
+This is the largest transfer of agricultural assets in our nation's history.

 Without intervention, this land will consolidate into industrial operations or be converted to non-agricultural use.
 The knowledge, stewardship traditions, and community bonds built over generations will be lost.

-The 25th Acre exists to address this crisis—not through policy or protest, but through patient capital, practical training, and a return to the biblical principle of sabbath rest for the land.
-The 25th Acre operates through a formal governance and transition discipline.
+The 25th Acre exists to address this crisis through patient capital, practical training, and a return to the biblical principle of sabbath rest for the land.

 The Scale